micahcochran/cs621-final-project/README.md

 Due: 2022-08-05<br>
 Final Project<br>

+## Description
+This is software that updates the usability and look of the Alabama Constitution's website.
+For more information look [Legal Text Website](https://www.micahcochran.net/projects/legal-text/) on my website.

 ## Team
 Micah Cochran
-Everything was my work unless specified.
+Everything was my work, unless specified.
 This is noted below in [Attribution](#attribution), but this was more fully explained in my project report.

 ## Installation
 There are two methods to install Vagrant (preferred) and bare metal.